 In 1993 Fleischmann applied this concept in the clinical setting, on patients with open fractures.
 Using a system built by them, the authors observed efficient wound cleansing and healing, with marked proliferation of granulation tissue, without cases of osteomyelitis.
 In subsequent works, the treatment of patients with compartment syndrome of the lower limb and infected, acute or chronic wounds was described.
 The mean duration of treatment ranged from 4 to 31 days, with an average of 13, in compartment syndromes and wounds were subsequently closed by suturing and/or skin grafts in fewer cases.

-In these studies, the negative pressure was achieved by means of conventional equipment, such as wall-mounted vacuum cleaners and the classic “suction bottles”, connected to various types of dressings isolated from the environment by adhesive sheets used in the operating room.
-This demonstrates that the system can be implemented in a very simple way, while achieving brilliant results.
-Naturally the types of medication, the depression levels and the duration of the treatments were not homogeneous and did not allow conclusive definitions of the technical aspects of the method.
+In these studies, the negative pressure was achieved using conventional equipment, such as wall-mounted aspirators or portable surgical aspirators, connected to various types of dressings isolated from the environment by means of adhesive sheets used in the operating room.
+Naturally, the types of dressing, the levels of depression and the duration of the treatments were not homogeneous and did not allow conclusive definitions of the technical aspects of the method.

-The first commercial system of wide diffusion for the realization of the sub-atmospheric pressure dressing was introduced in the US market in 1995.
-Since then the negative pressure has been applied almost to every type of wound or injury, giving life to a wide scientific literature.
-In recent years it has also been used in the prevention of infections of wounds that were at risk, applying it over surgical suture directly in the operating room at the end of the operation.
+The first widely used commercial system for sub-atmospheric pressure dressing was introduced to the US market in 1995.
+Since then, negative pressure has been applied to almost any type of wound or injury, giving rise to a scientific literature vast.
+In recent years it has also begun to be used in the prevention of infections in wounds at risk of infection or collected, by applying it over the surgical suture directly in the operating room at the end of the operation.